 Imagine a crisp fall day: leaves crunch under your feet, your hands are wrapped around a cuppa, and a scarf keeps the chill away.
 Meanwhile, a red bus trundles by and you pass one of London’s many iconic sights as you stroll toward the Tube station to start your day of sightseeing.
 Is there any place better than London in September?

-I certainly don’t think so – it’s my favorite month in London, and the one when I’ll be visiting next (in September 2022).
-I can’t wait to be back among the changing leaves, dropping temperatures, and good excuses to pull out my wellies (rain boots) and jumpers (sweaters).
+I certainly don’t think so – it’s my favorite month in London!
+It’s the perfect time to stroll under the changing leaves and provides a great excuse to pull out your wellies (rain boots) and jumpers (sweaters).
 While I’m not British, and I don’t call Britain home, I think Britain does autumn better than basically anywhere.

 If you’re planning a trip to London in September too, this guide will help.
 Below you’ll find tips to help you make the most of each day (as the days get shorter), what to pack (as the weather gets cooler), and all the fascinating events and activities you can enjoy during September in London.